PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.9 - 03/14/2018 =
+* Improvement: Replaced usage of pumSerializeForm with pumSerializeObject which is more reliable.
+* Fix: Bug where deprecated directory reference causes popup html not to render properly breaking popups that should have worked otherwise.
+* Fix: Bug where checkbox defaults continuously applied making it impossible to uncheck them.

 = v1.7.8 - 03/13/2018 =
 * Improvement: Added output buffering to early calls to do_shortcode to prevent premature output in the head.